This is a Pro data source. If not available on your plan please upgrade or contact our support team.

 Money

-Money can be displayed in a table by using CAST to convert from one data type into another.
+Money can be displayed in a table using CAST to convert from one data type into another.

-Example of using CAST to convert currencies
+Example: using CAST to convert currencies

-To convert a currency to numeric, use:
+To convert a currency to numeric, use the following:

 SELECT destination_id, TRUNC(CAST(value_of_food_money AS NUMERIC)) AS Value, shipping_date from shipping_geckos